 Logically, this should also be true in reverse.
 That is, improving the quality of public transport relative to that of car travel should lead people to switch from driving to taking public transport, making more room on the roads.
 Could this actually lead to a reduction in traffic congestion?

 This is not a simple question to answer.
 If people shift from cars to public transport, the effect is the same as from building a new road: it frees up road capacity, so people respond by driving more.
 So to a large extent, the traffic shifted to public transport will just be replaced by new traffic.
+This is also known as the ‘Lewis-Mogridge position’ or the ‘Mogridge Conjecture’: traffic always expands to fill the available road space.

 In fact, their paper found no such thing.
 This is because Duranton and Turner chose to define ‘amount of transit service’ as ‘size of the peak bus or train fleet’.
 This is a readily available statistic for the US cities studied, but it bears little relation either to the quality of public transport service or to actual public transport patronage in these cities.
-Many US cities, for example, operate large fleets of ‘commuter‘ buses that run only in the morning and evening peak hours.
+Many US cities, for example, operate large fleets of ‘commuter’ buses that run only in the morning and evening peak hours.
 Even where off-peak service is provided, it’s usually so poor that public transport can only ever have a marginal role in these cities, no matter how much service is provided for peak-hour commuters to the downtown area.
-And because the study considers only US cities, there are simply too few cases of comprehensive, high quality public transport service – the sort that genuinely competes with car travel – to provide a statistically meaningful result.
+And because the study considers only US cities, there are simply too few cases of comprehensive, high quality public transport service—the sort that genuinely competes with car travel—to provide a statistically meaningful result.

 So the question remains: should we expect congestion to always maintain the same level, regardless of what alternatives to car travel are provided?
 Economist Anthony Downs (of the Downs-Thomson paradox) is best known for describing this as an ‘equilibrium’ process.
 Basically, people sort themselves onto one mode or the other until the level of ‘inconvenience’ equalises for both.
 Since car travel gets slower the more people drive, and public transport gets more crowded with increasing patronage, there’s an ‘optimum’ level where no traveller will improve their journey by changing mode.

-The key insight, which was further developed by John Michael Thomson in his book Great Cities And Their Traffic, is that this ‘optimum’ level will itself change due to transport policy decisions, and not always in the way people expect.
+The key insight, which was further developed by J. Michael Thomson in his book Great Cities And Their Traffic, is that this ‘optimum’ level will itself change due to transport policy decisions, and not always in the way people expect.
 This is the real message of the Downs-Thomson paradox – that ‘improving’ roads can leave things not just as bad as before, but worse.

 Suppose a new road is built and gains traffic at the expense of public transport.
 In this case, falling patronage on public transport has a further consequence: transport operators will generally respond by reducing the level of service.
 (Indeed, this is what happened on the Glen Waverley line in the 1990s.)
 The result is that travellers will suffer more inconvenience on public transport – and will therefore tolerate more congestion on the new road than they otherwise would have.